Louis-Charles Thouin

 Louis-Charles Thouin is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 On March 30, 2021, he withdrew from the CAQ caucus amid an ethics probe.
 He represents the electoral district of Rousseau as a member of the Coalition Avenir Québec after being elected in the 2022 Quebec general election.

+He was the mayor of Saint-Calixte, Quebec from 2009 to 2017 and served as the Warden for the Montcalm Regional County Municipality from 2017 to 2018.